itabr/open_ptrack_docker/README.md

 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See Installation for notes on how to deploy the project on a live system.

 ### Prerequisites

-Docker, nvidia driver, nvidia-docker are required to be installed before using open_ptrack docker:

-# OpenPTrack Docker

-OpenPTrack is an open source project to create a scalable, multi-camera solution for person tracking.
-It enables many people to be tracked over large areas in real time.

-## Getting Started

-The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See Installation for notes on how to deploy the project on a live system.

-### Prerequisites
 Please visit page : https://github.com/OpenPTrack/open_ptrack_v2/wiki/Supported-Hardware

 ### Installation